S0fft/SyCloth-Shop/README.md

 # SyCloth
-#### Clothing shop — SSR ecommerce project on Django + API on DRF
+#### Clothing-Shop — SSR ecommerce project on Django + API on Django REST Framework

-SyCloth - it's not big clothing shop, wich give standars possiblities for clients.
-In the project created 4 applications: products, users, orders, api.
+The online clothing store with registration/authorization, a shopping cart, user-profile-settings, a configured admin panel and order payment functionality (Stripe).
+Implemented email-verification. Сreated API.
+Unit Tests are written.
+OAuth 2.0 added.
+For storage using PostgreSQL.

 #### Stack:
  - Pyhton